 Any employer making an individual withholding payment of $100,000 or more during the previous calendar year is required to make all their withholding payments by Electronic Funds Transfer.

-Employers are required to furnish each employee a Withholding Tax Statement (Form W-2, or an approved substitute) on or before February 15th of the following year.
-A copy of each employee's Withholding Tax Statement (W-2) is to be submitted to the State Tax Department accompanied by form
+Employers are required to furnish each employee a Withholding Tax Statement (Form W-2 or an approved substitute) on or before January 31st of the following year.
+A copy of each employee's W-2 is to be submitted to the State Tax Department accompanied by form

-Any employer who is required to file a withholding return for 50 or more employees/payees must file all data by electronic media.
-Failure to do so can result in an assessment of penalty in the amount of $250.00 per information return for whom the return was not filed electronically.
-Those filing for 49 or less are encouraged, but are not required, to file information by electronic media.
+Periods beginning after December 31, 2017, any employer that uses a payroll service or is required to file a withholding return for 25 or more employees shall file the returns electronically.
+Failure to do so can result in a penalty of $25 per employee for whom the return was not filed electronically.
+Those filing for 24 or less are encouraged to file electronically using

 Compensation Subject to Withholding